-The fair value of the contingent purchase price consideration was based on a then-current income approach that is primarily determined based on the present value and probability of future cash flows using internal underwriting models.
-The income approach further includes estimates of risk-adjusted rate of return and capitalization rates for each property.
-Since this methodology includes inputs that are less observable by the public and are not necessarily reflected in active markets, the measurements of the estimated fair value related to the Company's contingent purchase price consideration are categorized as Level 3 on the three-level fair value hierarchy.
+The fair value of the contingent purchase price consideration was based on a then-current income approach that was primarily determined based on the present value and probability of future cash flows using internal underwriting models.
+The income approach further included estimates of risk-adjusted rate of return and capitalization rates for the property.
+Since this methodology included inputs that were less observable by the public and were not necessarily reflected in active markets, the measurements of the estimated fair value related to the Company's contingent purchase price consideration were categorized as Level 3 on the three-level fair value hierarchy.